JasperHG90/sleepsimR-documentation/README.md

 The results obtained in my study have been included in the "sleepsimRdata" R library.
 You can find the ...

 #### 3.3 Analysis & empirical application

+##### 3.3.1 Running the model

+I **strongly** suggest that you run this model on a cloud VM.
+Running the mHMM with 20.000 iterations will flood your RAM because, in the limit, the memory footprint is determined by (number of subjects x number of occasions x number of outcome variables x number of component distributions x number of MCMC iterations).

 ##### 3.3.1 Analyses and Figures